-The practice of wearing earrings, not opal earrings of course goes back as far into history as you can reach.
+The practice of wearing earrings, not just opal earrings of course, goes back as far into history as you can reach.
 The remains of the ancient Princess of Ur in the Mesopotamian valley in Iraq were found by archaeologists early in the last century.
 Fortunately grave robbers had missed one section and the results were the discovery of ancient earrings, pendants and headpieces in the royal tomb.
-Some gemstones of lapis were also found but no opal earrings of course.
+Some gemstones of lapis were also found but no opals of course.
 It’s doubtful that opals were discovered that far back in history but there are records of them being popular amongst the ancient Romans.

 Opal Earrings can be bezel or claw set

 Like rings and pendants, opal earrings can be set in a rolled in bezel of gold or silver, or they can be set with four or more claws.
-Opal earrings come in all sizes and shapes.
+They come in all sizes and shapes.
 They can be set so that they are featured against the ear lobe itself, or can be hung as drops, down from the ear.
 Pear or drop shaped opal earrings are the most popular for this line of jewelry.

 Opal Earrings for pierced as well as Clamp or Screw fittings